Correlation between multiple scattering angle and ionization energy loss for fast electrons

 The relative deviation from this structure, i.e., deviation of the normalized correlation function

-from unity, thus provides a measure of the correlation.
+from unity thus provides a measure of the correlation.

-Inspection of Fig. \ref{fig:g-1}, where difference $g-1$ is plotted vs. $\Theta$, shows that in general, it is nowhere negligible, unless $Z$ is very large.
+Inspection of Fig. \ref{fig:g-1}, where difference $g-1$ is plotted vs $\Theta$, shows that in general, it is nowhere negligible, unless $Z$ is very large.
 At high $\Theta$, it tends to a negative constant value

 as will be proven in Sec. \ref{subsec:fixedlambda-largeTheta}.
 At low $\Theta$, difference $g-1$ appears to be of the same order, but its sign depends on the value of $\lambda$ (see Figs. \ref{fig:g-1}a,b).
-The physical reason for the correlation to be generally of the order of $\frac{1}{Z+1}$ is that it is caused only by scattering on atomic electrons, whose aggregate contribution is $\sim Z$ times smaller than that from scattering on atomic nuclei.
-Heuristically, product $(Z+1)(g-1)$ for $Z\geq6$ is nearly $Z$-independent for all $\Theta$, $\lambda$ (see Fig. \ref{fig:g-1}b).
+The physical reason for the correlation to be of the order of $\frac{1}{Z+1}$ is that it is caused only by scattering on atomic electrons, whose aggregate contribution is $\sim Z$ times smaller than that from scattering on atomic nuclei.
+It appears that product $(Z+1)(g-1)$ for $Z\geq6$ is nearly $Z$-independent for all $\Theta$, $\lambda$ (see Fig. \ref{fig:g-1}b).

 It may thus be concluded that the correlation between $\lambda$ and $\Theta$ is significant enough for light materials, including practical cases such as carbon ($Z=6$) and silicon ($Z=14$).
-At the same time, from Figs. \ref{fig:g-1}a,b it is evident that the behavior of the correlation function is rather rich, and deserves more detailed investigation, which will be provided in the next two sections.
+At the same time, the results of this section indicate that there are two regions (the central one and the spur), in which the distribution function behaves quite differently.
+Those regions deserve an independent investigation, which will be provided in the next two sections.